tanmaychandane/coding_playground/README.md

 # java_lab<br><br>
 All programs are distributed under MIT license.
-It means that you can use provided programs for commercial and non-commercial purposes but even if you voilate the license I will most probably do nothing, because I don't give a fuck.
+If you voilate the license I will most probably do nothing, because I don't give a fuck.
 <br>
 <br>
 Java Development Kit Verison: openjdk8